Philadelphia Inquirer article also published in

 vegetable and a seed grain.
 Purslane, Patience Dock, and Lamb’s Quarters

 also top the list of wild food for foragers to gather.
-Sadly, most farmers
+We want to

 pricey produce.